shrimp0000/portfolio/README.md

 ### Amazon Cell Phone Review Clustering and Analysis
 [Project Link](https://github.com/shrimp0000/Data-Science-Project/blob/main/cell_phone_review_clustering.ipynb)

 Concluded customer behavior and designed follow-up marketing strategies for Amazon with clustering technique using **Python**.
 The proposed method provides an automated approach to process the data (with tokenization, stemming, and TF-IDF feature extraction with NLTK) and conduct clustering (with K-means and LDA models).
 The output is the clusters and their associated review keywords.
-The data is real Amazon review data with over 1.1 million rows, retrieved from https://nijianmo.github.io/amazon/index.html.
+The data is real Amazon review data with over 1.1 million rows.

 ### San Francisco Crime Analysis on Databricks
 [Databricks Publication](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/5419472383784893/3528573267811368/7595568558102369/latest.html)

 Improved stakeholders' comprehension of complex crime data and facilitated data-driven decision-making processes using **Spark SQL** on **Databricks**.
-The data is real SF police report data from 2003 to 2018, retrieved from https://data.sfgov.org/api/views/tmnf-yvry.
+The data is real SF police report data from 2003 to 2018.

 ### Bank Customer Churn Prediction on Kaggle